- Location: Ohio

 The BMV now allows drivers to register their emergency contact information with the agency.
 By doing so, you enable law enforcement officials to more quickly notify a family member, guardian, or friend if you're seriously injured in an accident, or are unable to communicate.
 Register for this service online or at any license agency location.

-If you're visiting Ohio and hold a valid driver's license from another country, you may drive in the state for up to one year.
+If you're visiting Ohio and hold a valid driver's license from another country, you may drive in the state for a short time.
 Be sure to have your license with you whenever you're driving.